PritomDas/Project-Management/README.md

 <!-- ABOUT THE PROJECT -->

 ## About The Project
 Project management has been proven to be the most effective method of delivering products within cost, schedule, and resource constraints.
-This intensive and hands-on series of capstone project was a part of the Coursera Specialization "Project Management Principles and Practices Specialization".
+This intensive and hands-on series of capstone project was a part of the Coursera Specialization [Project Management Principles and Practices Specialization](https://www.coursera.org/specializations/project-management.
 This capstone project helped me to build the skills to ensure projects are completed on time and on budget while giving the user the product they expect.
 I gained a strong working knowledge of the basics of project management and can immediately use this knowledge to effectively manage work projects for any software development organisation.
 At the end of this series I was able to identify and manage the product scope, build a work breakdown structure, create a project plan, create the project budget, define and allocate resources, manage the project development, identify and manage risks, and understand the project procurement process.

 ### Project Description

-#### Scope the Project and Gather Data
+#### Project Purpose

 In this project, we combine [Twitter](https://www.twitter.com) data, [World happiness index](https://www.kaggle.com/unsdsn/world-happiness) data and [Earth surface temperature data](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data) data to explore whether there is any correlation between the above.
 The Twitter data is dynamic and the other two dataset are static in nature.
 The general idea of this project is to extract Twitter data, analyze its sentiment and use the resulting data to gain insights with the other datasets.
 For instance, we could answer interesting questions like whether positive or negative tweets are correlated with the happiness index of the country a person is residing in, or, is there a relationship between the sentiment of a tweet and the temperature change in a country a user is living in?